sg893052/sonic-buildimage/platforms/pddf/brcm_pal_pddf.md

         # Implementation using JSON descriptor files

 	def get_speed(self):
         """
-		Retrieves the speed of fan in rpms
+        Retrieves the speed of fan as a percentage of full speed

         Returns:
-		An integer, denoting the rpm (revolutions per minute) speed
+            An integer, the percentage of full fan speed, in the range 0 (off) to 100 (full speed)
         """
         # Implementation using JSON descriptor files

 ```

 #### 3.6.3 LED Class
 There is no generic LED object class defined in PDDF.
 LED APIs related to a component has been made part of thats component's object class.
-System LED APIs are made part of chassis object class.
+System LED APIs are made part of PddfChassis object class.
 ```
-class Chassis(ChassisBase):
+class PddfChassis(ChassisBase):
     def set_system_led(self, device_name, color):
         """
         Sets the state of one system status